-In 2018, in response to organizing by employee The IDT worked collectively to review City of groups like the Seattle Silence Breakers and Seattle Personnel Rules, department policies, the Coalition of Affinity Groups Against Racial best practices and policies from other juris-Harassment, Mayor Jenny Durkan convened an dictions, and survey data to assess past experiences and current processes, identify Anti-Harassment Interdepartmental Team (IDT) to study the City's response to workplace discriminagaps and disparities, and to determine barriers tion, harassment, and other forms of misconduct. to reporting harassment and discrimination at The IDT - led by the Seattle Department of the City.
-This work culminated in a report and Human Resources (SDHR) and SOCR, was charged set of recommendations aimed at addressing with providing recommendations to the Mayor in and preventing workplace discrimination and the areas of policy, reporting, and training. harassment.
-Mayor Durkan responded to the IDT's recommendations with an Executive Order This IDT included members from various City that establishes measures the City will take to groups including: the Seattle Silence Breakers, create a welcoming, inclusive, and safe work the Coalition of Affinity Groups Against Racial environment for all employees.
+In 2018, in response to organizing by employee groups like the Seattle Silence Breakers and the Coalition of Affinity Groups Against Racial Harassment, Mayor Jenny Durkan convened an Anti-Harassment Interdepartmental Team (IDT) to study the City's response to workplace discrimination, harassment, and other forms of misconduct.
+The IDT - led by the Seattle Department of Human Resources (SDHR) and SOCR, was charged with providing recommendations to the Mayor in the areas of policy, reporting, and training.

-Harassment, Mayor's Office, City Council, and City Attorney's Office representatives, labor partners, Race and Social Justice Initiative (RSJI) Change Teams, and Race and Social Justice (RSJ) Affiliates.
+This IDT included members from various City groups including: the Seattle Silence Breakers, the Coalition of Affinity Groups Against Racial Harassment, Mayor's Office, City Council, and City Attorney's Office representatives, labor partners, Race and Social Justice Initiative (RSJI) Change Teams, and Race and Social Justice (RSJ) Affiliates.